oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 ##### Generate configuration files

-This guide uses Kubernetes Persistent Volume Claims (PVC) and load balancing to bring WLS to AKS.
+This sample uses Kubernetes Persistent Volume Claims (PVC) and load balancing to bring WLS to AKS.
 These features are expressed to Kubernetes using yaml files.
 The script `kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/create-domain-on-aks.sh` generates the required configuration files automatically, given an input file containing the parameters.
 A parameters file is provided at `kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/create-domain-on-aks-inputs.yaml`.
 Copy and customize this file for your needs.

 For example, given the service principal created above, the following values must be substituted in your copy of the input file.